Skip to content

 Best for

-Lighting an apartment room or exit path without using power-station AC outlets
+Lighting a room or exit path without spending power-station capacity

 Key specs